Sea lion wanders onto San Diego highway - NewsBreak

 “This animal has been in our rescue facility before,” said Eric Otjen with the SeaWorld rescue team.
 “It was rescued in early November from Harbor Island Drive, was released shortly after and has been showing up in kind of odd situations and spots since then.
 This is the weirdest, though.”

-The rescue team members recognized the sea lion because they had tagged it during its previous rescue.
-The sea lion had traveled to SR-94 from Point Loma since Thursday, and was in Mission Beach, Mission Bay and La Jolla earlier in the week, according to a SeaWorld spokesperson.

-A SeaWorld spokesperson said that its team plans to conduct testing, and the National Marine Fisheries Service will determine whether the sea lion should be kept in captivity or released back into the wild.
+A SeaWorld spokesperson said that its team plans to conduct testing before evaluating whether the sea lion should be kept in captivity or released back into the wild.

 “We were just glad that we were able to get out here and take care of things,” Otjen added.
 “This one I’ll be telling the kids about tonight.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.